Spider Veins Overview

 Symptoms of Spider Veins

-- Symptoms of Spider Veins: Spider veins are often asymptomatic, though they might cause some discomfort.
-They also look hideous, leading to self-consciousness and social anxieties.
+- Symptoms of Spider Veins: Spider veins are often asymptomatic, though you may experience some discomfort.
+They also look hideous, so you may experience self-consciousness and social anxiety.

-- Early Symptoms of Vein Disease: While spider veins are often asymptomatic, the underlying chronic venous insufficiency may cause the following symptoms — leg heaviness, leg swelling, restless leg syndrome, throbbing leg veins, itching, aching, and tingling sensations.
+- Early Symptoms of Vein Disease: While spider veins are often asymptomatic, you may experience numerous symptoms and complications because of the underlying chronic venous insufficiency.
+You may experience leg heaviness, leg swelling, restless leg syndrome, throbbing leg veins, itching, aching, and tingling sensations.

 Our vein treatment centers in New Jersey always run advanced diagnostic tests, such as vascular imaging, to determine if your spider veins are caused by underlying chronic venous insufficiency.